Spanish Episcopal Conference: Committees of the Spanish Episcopal Conference (triennium 2014-2017)

-Other Charges

 Council of the Presidency

 The Cardinals are members of the Conference of the Council Presidency of the same.
-The Papal Representative is honorary member of the Governing Board, when attending meetings of the Conference or by mandate of the Holy See, or by request of the same Conference expressed by its President, and always in the opening session of each Plenary Assembly.
+The Papal Representative is honorary member of the Governing Board, when attending meetings of the Conference or by mandate of the Holy See, or by request of the same Conference expressed by its president, and always in the opening session of each Plenary Assembly.

 Statutes of the Spanish Episcopal Conference, Article 5 and 7.